-Add the ground turkey to the pan with the onion and bell pepper and cook while breaking up and stirring until the turkey is no longer pink, or about 5 minutes.
+Add ground turkey to pan with onion and bell pepper and cook while breaking up and stirring, until turkey is no longer pink, or about 5 minutes.

-To the turkey add the ketchup, barbecue sauce if using, tomato paste, water, Worcestershire sauce, brown sugar, yellow mustard, chili powder or paprika, salt, and pepper.
+To turkey, add ketchup, barbecue sauce (if using), tomato paste, water, Worcestershire sauce, brown sugar, yellow mustard, chili powder or paprika, salt, and pepper.
 Stir and taste; adjust the seasonings as necessary.

-Simmer the sloppy Joe mixture for about 10 minutes, or until thickened, stirring occasionally.
+Simmer sloppy Joe mixture for about 10 minutes, or until thickened, stirring occasionally.